What features should I look for and what efficiency makes sense?

 Answer from Green Energy Efficient Homes

-Update for 2021: The best new furnace for everyone isn’t a furnace at all, it’s a <i>heat pump</i>.
+The best new furnace for everyone isn’t a furnace at all, it’s a heat pump.
 I can no longer in good conscience recommend anyone purchase a furnace, given the climate emergency and the need for all of us to reduce our carbon footprint as quickly and as much as possible.
 See my entire new section on heat pumps for lots of helpful information on why heat pumps really are not only the more environmentally friendly choice, but the more cost effective choice in the long run.
-Beyond this, much of the advice in this article still applies: find an installer you trust (of course, if you do decide to go for a heat pump, you’ll need to find an installer who offers heat pumps); choose the right product from their available brands, as energy efficient as you can, and consider a service contract (although these are less important for heat pumps than for furnaces, because heat pumps do not have combustion and therefore there are no corrosive exhaust gases that can damage components).

-I would advise you to start your search for the best new furnace by looking for the best HVAC installer in your area.
-There is a great deal of fuss on the internet about the reputation of this or that furnace manufacturer and there is no shortage of negative reviews for just about all of them, while there are few positive reviews for any of them.
+I would advise you to start your search for the best new heating source by looking for the best HVAC installer in your area.
+There is a great deal of fuss on the internet about the reputation of this or that HVAC manufacturer and there is no shortage of negative reviews for just about all of them, while there are few positive reviews for any of them.
 There are two reasons why you’ll hear every homeowner complaining, and almost no one claiming they have the best new furnace:

 1. People write reviews when they’re upset about how their product is working (or when it stops working).
 So we see lots of negative reviews and few positive ones.